 The Rise Of Chinese Black Tea

-In 2005 Chinese tea farmers produced a new type of hong cha, which they called Jin Jun Mei.
+In 2005 Chinese tea farmers produced a new type of hong cha called Jin Jun Mei.
 So what was so special about this Asian tea?
-First of all, they produced it solely from the tea buds.
+First of all, they produced it solely from tea buds.
 Not that this practice was entirely new.
 However, the taste was quite mesmerizing.
 So mesmerizing that a pound of this tea's cost abroad was a few thousand US dollars.
 The rumor spread like wildfire, and local Chinese tea producers began appreciating the beauty of black tea from that moment onward.
 A new era of hong cha emerged, with dozens of new delicious Chinese black tea varieties hitting the local market.

 Processing of Tea: Chinese Black Tea